Mr-Charlesworth/flask-mqtt-example/README.md

 ```

 - You need to edit the app.config values
-- Ensure you are using credentials that can both publish and subscribe
+- Ensure you are using credentials that can both publish and subscribe (This is configured in HiveMQ)

 ```python
 app.config['MQTT_BROKER_URL'] = "[ENTER-HIVEMQ-URL-HERE]"  # URL for HiveMQ cluster